Childhood has seen a marked change over the past 30 years and so too has our children’s mental and physical wellbeing.

 - An increase in standardised testing in schools provokes considerable anxiety among students that seems to increase with their age and experience.

-Educating our children how to manage the mental, emotional and physical stress they face is an important part of their learning.
+Teaching children how to manage the mental, emotional and physical stress they face is an important part of their learning.

 It is important they know how to effectively and positively manage their stress before it starts to manage them.
 Teaching children relaxation techniques provides effective coping strategies.